barionleg/cesium.wiki.gs/Contributor's-Guide.md

    * `runServer` - Launches a [Jetty](http://jetty.codehaus.org/jetty/)-based HTTP server on http://localhost:8080 for easy access to the tests, examples, and documentation.
 This also provides proxying for tile server providers that don't yet support [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing) for retrieving tiles, which is required for use as textures.
    * `makeZipFile` - Builds a zip file containing all release files.
 This includes the Source directory (suitable for use from an AMD-aware application), plus the combined Cesium.js, and the Documentation files.
    * `clean` - Removes all generated build artifacts.

-* For example, to build the release target and then start an HTTP server for testing, run:
+For example, to build the release target and then start an HTTP server for testing, run:

 <pre>
 ./Tools/apache-ant-1.8.2/bin/ant release
 ./Tools/apache-ant-1.8.2/bin/ant runServer
 </pre>

-Want something interesting to code?
-See the [roadmap](https://github.com/AnalyticalGraphicsInc/cesium/wiki/Roadmap) and start a discussion on the [development mailing list](https://groups.google.com/forum/#!topic/cesium-dev).
+Want something fun to code?
+See the [roadmap](https://github.com/AnalyticalGraphicsInc/cesium/wiki/Roadmap) and start a discussion on the [forum](https://groups.google.com/forum/#!topic/cesium-dev).

 ## Setting up Eclipse